randovania/randovania/README.md

 ## Linux

+### Building

+1. Clone this repository (downloading the source zip is not supported and will not work)
+2. Open a terminal in the repository root
+3. Fetch the tags from the repo:

+   `$ git fetch --tags`
+4. Checkout the latest tag (replace v4.0.1 with the latest release version):

+   `$ git checkout v4.0.1`
+5. Use the included Docker scripts to build an AppImage bundle:

+   `$ docker-compose -f docker-compose-appimage-builder.yml up --build`
+6. Run the AppImage (you may move this file anywhere if you wish):

+   `$ ./out/Randovania-*.AppImage`

 ### Running (in-source)

 1. Clone this repository (downloading the source zip is not supported and will not work)